 London is a diverse city with many different cultures in and outside of the workplace.
 Research your employers thoroughly online before attending your interview to find out what outfit you should wear to fit in with their team.
 You can also use Glassdoor to find out the kind of questions you might be asked and what the work environment is like.

 The streets of London can get very busy during peak times, so plan your interview travel well in advance and check the Transport For London website for any disruptions to public transport before setting off — nothing will ruin your chances more than turning up late for an interview!

 Thanks for reading this post!

 Are you looking for a student job in London?
 Let us know in the comments.
 And remember: if you need student accommodation in Europe, you’ll find the student home you’re looking for on Uniplaces.
-We have rooms in London!
+We have many rooms to rent in London!